 Once your pet’s body is fully transitioned to raw food, it will need less food because of its bioavailability.
 Meaning the nutrient dense raw food is easily and fully absorbed with very little waste.
 Nourished Pet food does not contain garden vegetables or other fillers so very small almost odorless stools are another great benefit!
 We recommend feeding our blends alone so all of the nutrients are absorbed fully and properly.

 Rotation-We also want to stress the importance of Rotation feeding.
 Monthly rotating between the different meat proteins (prey) will give them a needed variety of essential nutrients and fats similar to in the wild.
 Animals can make many of their own vitamins when they are fed their natural diet.
 Mix the new protein with their current protein to gradually make the switch.
 Eating living grass and micro greens is also essential for a healthy balance.

 You can find additional feeding information throughout our site.

-*Feeding your pet a raw prey diet is highly recommended by top veterinarians.
+*Feeding your pet a raw prey based diet is highly recommended by top veterinarians.
 Know what's in your pets food.
 If you need a translator to read the ingredients, then it's not from nature and your pets body will not recognize it as real food.
 Without real food, it's very likely serious health problems will develop.
 Feed them the best and make your pet a nourished pet.